psycopg/psycopg2/doc/connection.rst

         selected: see :meth:`connection.set_isolation_level()`).

-    The above methods are the only ones defined by the |DBAPI 2.0|_ protocol.
+    The above methods are the only ones defined by the |DBAPI|_ protocol.
     The Psycopg connection objects exports the following additional methods and attributes.